TechTitans-SAAS/ThriftUStore-4152SAAS/README.md

 3. Wenjia Zhang - wz2647
 4. Meixuan Lu - ml4965

-## Updates for the Demo Sprint:
-1. Revamped the CSS style across the entire website to enhance its visual appeal and overall user experience.
+## Features:
+1. Log in via email and password.
+2. Google SSO login.
+3. Profile page that shows the user's personal information including name, email, address, etc.
+4. The authorized user can modify their own profile or cancel the account.
+5. Market place page that shows all current items with name, price and image
+6. Search Items - users can search by the price and item title.
+7. Sort Items - users can sort the items by price or title or seller's rating in ascending or descending order.
+8. My Item page that shows all items posted by the current user and they can go to the detail page of the items.
+9. Current user can post new items, edit existing items, delete existing items of their own.
+10. Item Detail page that shows the detail of the items including title, description, price, seller's rating, and how many people has added it to the wishlist.
+11. The User can go to the seller and the commenters' profile pages in the item detail page.
+12. Item Comments - users can ***add/delete/update*** comments to the items posted to the website.
-2. Implemented a new "wish list" feature that allows users to effortlessly add or remove items, as well as conveniently view all items in their wish list.
+13. Wishlist - users can add or remove an item to their wishlist, as well as conveniently view all items in their wish list.
-3. Introduced a functionality enabling users to mark an item as sold by entering the buyer's email.
+14. Sellers can mark an item as sold by entering the buyer's email.
 Once marked as sold, the status will be prominently displayed on the respective item page.
-4. Empowered buyers to numerically rate items on a scale of 1 to 5.
+15. Buyers can numerically rate items on a scale of 1 to 5 or edit their previous ratings.
 The assigned item rating will be prominently showcased on the item detail page.
-5. Implemented a user-specific rating system derived from feedback provided by other users who have purchased items posted by the current user.
-The buyer's rating will be displayed on each item page associated with the user's postings.
-6. Incorporated a new sorting function allowing users to arrange items based on the seller's rating, providing an additional layer of customization and convenience.
+The average rating of a users' all items will be also be presented in the item detail page and profile page.

 ## How To Run: